 If you have questions about estate tax, we invite you to schedule an initial consultation at our offices in Sugar Land, TX.
 To speak with an attorney in confidence, please contact us online today.

-The estate planning attorneys at Romano & Sumner cover the following services to create a comprehensive plan for your assets, and a sense of security for you and your loved ones.
+The Sugar Land estate taxes lawyers at Romano & Sumner cover the following services to create a comprehensive plan for your assets, and a sense of security for you and your loved ones.